anettleship/flask-structure-fiddle/README.md

         test_* files containing unit tests for individual functions live here
 app.py
-    calls application launch and registers blueprints, imported from supporting files config.py
+    calls application launch and registers blueprints, imported from supporting files app_factory.py
+    contains application factory functions that are called by tests and app.py to instantiate flask applications config.py
     contains classes for different configuration options to allow for production launch and testing instances models.py